Nikske/js-complete-course/README.md

 :finnadie:

-Currently working on 05 - Arrays, though I still have to finish 4-5.
-Check the table of contents page to see where I'm at.
+Currently working on 05 - Arrays.